binazgreat/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7. Winning is only half of it.
 Having fun is the other half - Write a function that prints half of a string, followed by a new line.
 8. Arrays are not pointers - Write a function that prints n elements of an array of integers, followed by a new line.
 9. strcpy - Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+10. - Convert a string to integer - Write a function that convert a string to an integer.